 In some cases, it makes the most sense to focus on boosting your credit score or increasing your income before refinancing.

 For example, if you need to make consistent credit card payments for a few months or set up autopay to stay on top of your bill payments, these smart money moves may lead to a better interest rate in the future.

 Waiting may also be the best option for entrepreneurs launching new businesses.
 Consider holding off until your income increases to receive the best possible interest rate during refinancing.

 Regardless of when you choose to refinance, keep it in mind as a way to lower your interest rate and adjust your repayment term when the time is right.

 While an MBA can be a significant expense, the return on investment can be well worth it.
 If you have education debt, student loan refinancing can be an effective way to tackle your balance and save money.

 ELFI has some of the lowest student loan refinance rates available and flexible terms to fit your goals.
-Use the ELFI student loan refinance calculator to see how much you can save over the life of your loan repayment.*
+Use ELFI’s student loan refinance calculator to see how much you can save over the life of your loan repayment.*